Addressing Scarce Resources in the Covid-19 Pandemic: Ventilator Sharing

 Dr. Khanna began by sharing that he and other experts concur that this solution would be born of dire need, and is far from ideal.
 Other surge tactics that may be considered in crisis situations like this include short term manual ventilation (with the attendant need for additional staff) and the adaptation of other mechanical ventilation devices, like those employed by anesthesiologists intraoperatively, to function in the ICU setting.

-In addition to the obvious concern around cross-infection (which can be partially mitigated with use of filters), with the split ventilator system use comes the challenge of the loss of individualized ventilatory settings based on individual patient characteristics and needs.
+In addition to the obvious concern around cross-infection (which can be partially mitigated with the use of filters), with the split ventilator system use comes the challenge of the loss of individualized ventilatory settings based on individual patient characteristics and needs.
 Ventilator settings in the ICU are customized and constantly titrated by the intensivist to each patient’s clinical situation.
 Varying driving pressures are required to achieve the same tidal volume according to each patient’s lung compliance, ideal body weight, body habitus, and underlying pulmonary status among other factors.
 A critical tactic of multi-patient ventilation is to prevent any patient from affecting the other patients sharing the ventilator.

 A sudden pressure change caused by a mucus plug, a sudden pneumothorax, or dislodgment of an endotracheal tube would potentially affect all patients attached to the ventilator.
-Though, ventilator circuits in parallel may potentially mitigate this risk, there may still be an inherent risk that would be much greater than individualized patient ventilators.
+Though ventilator circuits in parallel may potentially mitigate this risk, there may still be an inherent risk that would be much greater than individualized patient ventilators.
 Settings that allow one patient’s spontaneous respiration to trigger the ventilator could lead to subsequent tachypnea in another patient.
 Weaning patients individually as indicated would also not be doable.
-Audible ventilator alarms would be significantly more confusing for the team taking care.
+Audible ventilator alarms would be significantly more confusing for the team taking care of.

 The addition of positive end-expiratory pressure (PEEP)- an important option in these patients- would be impossible to manage, and a more or less ‘one size fits all’ PEEP approach would need to be adopted.